ouya/ouya-sdk-examples/Corona/Submission/ouya/docs/ouya/index.markdown

 local ouya = require("plugin.ouya")

-This causes the plugin to initialize which registers the Java Named Functions making it possible to call into the ODK.JAR from Lua.
+This causes the plugin to initialize which registers the Java Named Functions making it possible to call into the plugin from Lua.

+#### key.der

+This is the signing key from the developer portal that goes into your Corona Assets folder (next to main.lua).

 ## Functions